-Sprint Force leak shows 4G LTE smartphone that's slated for March 1 debutAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Force leak shows 4G LTE smartphone that's slated for March 1 debutAlex Wagner - Editorial Director of News and Content

 After Flashing us late last year, it looks like Sprint is now ready to show us its Force.
 A product page sent to Engadget has revealed a new smartphone known as the Sprint Force, a ZTE-made device that'll come to market with Android 4.0 Ice Cream Sandwich in tow.
 According to the leaked image, the Force will be launching on March 1 with a price of $49.99 with a two-year contract and $50 mail-in rebate.
 The Force's original price is listed as $299.